Nashville-Public-Library/bedework-docs/docs/add-events/image.md

 ### Why Add Alt Text?

-- is read aloud by screen readers used by visually impaired users.
+- Alt Text is read aloud by screen readers used by visually impaired users.
-- Helps people with low or impaird vision understand the entire web page.
+- Helps people with low or impaired vision understand the entire web page.
-- is requied on government-owned websisites by federal Americans with Disabilities Act (ADA) guidelines.
+- Alt Text is required on government-owned websites by federal Americans with Disabilities Act (ADA) guidelines.

 ### Good Alt Text is Descriptive and Consise.